When I see you

 I patted my lap as I slowly closed my laptop on her smiling face.
 Corrine sauntered to me, sliding effortlessly onto my lap.
 I toyed with her fingers.
 "Before you fell asleep, something was bothering you.
 Want to talk about it?"

 She shook her head as she linked her fingers into mine.
 "I was just overwhelmed with the feeling of being with you."
 My eyes dropped to our hands, not wanting her to see the disappointment I was sure betrayed me sitting within my eyes.
 "Besides, I didn't fly all this way to talk," she whispered.

 "No, you didn't," I countered, rubbing my hand over her bare thigh.

-She pulled my face to her and placed a kiss as soft as air on my lips.
-“Now, where were we?”
+She pulled my face to hers and placed a kiss as soft as air on my lips.
+"Now, where were we?"

-Her deceit swirling around in my head had little effect on the desire I had for her; she had that effect on me.
+Her deceit swirling around my head had little effect on my desire for her; she had that effect on me.
 Knowing her true identity only intensified that desire.

 There had always been something special about Corrine, something that made me want to protect her even back then.
-My feelings were caught somewhere between anger, confusion, and lust.
-I was allowing passion to take over for the night.
-I had to know why Corrine had gone through so much trouble to come back into my life secretly.
+My feelings caught somewhere between anger, confusion, and lust, caused my head to spin.
+Passion was taking over for the night.
+I had to know why Corrine had gone through such great lengths to come back into my life under pretenses, but not tonight.